 Easily the most popular construction material, the natural beauty, and elegance of wood are unmatched.
 Available in various natural hues, wooden cabinets are as strong as they are capable of supporting heavyweight.
 Solid wood can be fashioned and customized to suit specific tastes.

 However, wooden cabinets require adequate protection from moisture and need to be properly waterproofed.
-That along with relatively high costs can put off many homeowners from investing in kitchen cabinets made from wood.
+That along with relatively high costs can put off many homeowners from investing in kitchen cabinets in Toronto made from wood.

 Medium-Density Fiberboard (MDF)